Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Automated syndication across the United States and Canada

-Calgary’s Transformed Rental Landscape
+Calgary’s Transformed Rental Landscape in 2025

 Property managers overseeing portfolios of 5–200+ units now compete for quality tenants rather than selecting from overwhelming applicant pools.
 According to liv.rent’s August 2025 Calgary Rent Report, average one-bedroom unfurnished rents stabilized at $1,583 monthly, down from peak levels but still elevated compared to pre-2022 rates.
 The narrow $77 difference between Calgary’s most affordable neighborhood (Northeast at $1,519) and most expensive area (Southeast at $1,596) creates unique pricing challenges for managers with geographically dispersed properties.
 Understanding these market dynamics separates successful portfolio management from prolonged vacancies.